 With the signing period starting in just two days (on November 14th), there will likely be a wave of commitments in the coming weeks.
 If you are one of the recruits making a commitment or that will be you at some point, this article is for you.
 In this article, we will address the way to handle your commitment the right way.
 The baseball world is small and the last thing you want to do during what is supposed to be a happy time is burn any bridges or have a bunch of college coaches angry with you.
-To stay in the good graces of everyone you have interacted with during your commitment, follow the following steps.
+To stay in the good graces of everyone you have interacted with during your commitment, follow these steps.

 - Make sure you are 100% comfortable with your decision and ready to commit.
 We discuss why it’s so important here.
-Also, make sure you know exactly what the expectations are moving forward (academic, admissions, baseball performance, etc.)
+Also, make sure you know exactly what the expectations are moving forward (academic, admissions, baseball performance, etc.).

 - Call the coaches at the school you are committing to (or commit in person) and tell them that you are ready to commit.